firmantarmizi/MongoDB-No-AVX/README.md

 ## Note

-This image is built without AVX support, which may affect performance but increases compatibility with older CPU architectures.
+This image uses MongoDB 4.4, which is known to be compatible with UniFi Controller.
+It does not require AVX support, making it suitable for a wide range of CPU architectures.

 ## License